-- 1/2 tsp cayenne or chipotle powder add extra for more heat
+- 1/2 teaspoon cayenne or chipotle powder add extra for more heat

 - 1/2 cup cheddar cheese, shredded optional garnish

 - In a large skillet over medium-high heat, brown the ground beef and sausage, breaking up into small pieces as it cooks.
 When most of the way cooked, added the onion, celery, and garlic.
 Continue cooking until the meat is browned.
 Add the tomato paste and stir well.

 - Transfer the meat mixture to a 3-quart stockpot.
 Add all of the remaining ingredients. (except cheese).
 Stir well to combine.
 Place the lid on the pot and cook over medium low heat for 1 hour, stirring occasionally.